-Archive of news reports related to the archaeology and heritage of Singapore, a city-state located on the southern tip of the Malayan peninsula.
+This island nation was a port city in both ancient and modern times.
+Singapore is a city-state located on the southern tip of the Malayan peninsula.
 The former British colony was founded on the basis of its historical significance amongst the Malay kingdoms in the region, a significance that has since been proven through archaeology.
 Most of pre-colonial archaeology is centred around the civic district of Singapore such as Fort Canning and Empress Place.
 Historical archaeology is another area of frequent research.

 There are a numerous books relevant to the archaeology and history of Singapore, and the list below is my personal recommendation based on what I have in my library or have read, and are easily available.
 There are some local-language publications that are not available in the internet, and newer books are higher up on the list.
 Some of these links are affiliate links and I may receive a commission if you click on them and make a purchase.
 For other sources of reliable academic information, you should also check out the books page for latest releases and the occassional free book, as well as the journals page for the latest scientific research.

 Last update on 2023-09-21 / Affiliate links / Images from Amazon Product Advertising API

 These links are dynamically generated and are based on the most viewed posts in the last 30 days.

 An opinion piece by Vincent Cabreza summarising a paper presented by Lawence Reid from the University of Hawaii about the...

 via Vietnam Express, 25 August 2023: Researchers have discovered the dental remains of the extinct giant ape species, Gigantopithecus blacki,...

 via Thai PBS, 14 August 2023: New lidar analysis of Khao Klang Nok's Great Stupa in Si Thep Historical Park...

 Last week, a historian speaking at the ominously named “The Origins of the Malay” forum "quoted" the work of the...